 "Ken had very happy memories of his years at Brandeis," said Thomas Fredo, a longtime friend of Slapin and the administrator of his estate.
 "He had very high regard for John Roche, and for the education he received.
 His pride in and gratitude to Brandeis is demonstrated through this gift."

-The Department will continue to offer fellowships from the Gordon Center for Public Policy to support PhD study in American politics and public policy, and from the Research Circle on Democracy and Cultural Pluralism to support PhD study of democracy.
+The Department will continue to offer fellowships from the Gordon Center for Public Policy to support PhD study in American politics and public policy.

 John P. Roche (1924-1994)

 In 1956, Abram L. Sachar, the first president of Brandeis, asked John Roche, then professor of political science at Haverford College, to join the faculty of Brandeis University as Christian Herter Professor of Politics and History, and to create the university's Department of Politics.
 Roche served as dean of the Faculty of Arts and Sciences from 1958-61.
 His main areas of scholarship were political theory, constitutional law and the formative era of the American Republic.